ackleycb/ackleycb.github.io/_pages/about.md

-Hello!
 I am a research economist at the U.S. Bureau of Economic Analysis.
 My research interests are primarily in health economics and industrial organization.
-I work primarily with large health claims databases from commercial insurers, Medicare, and Medicaid to study issues related to utilization, costs, and quality.
+I work primarily with large claims databases from Medicare, Medicaid, and commercial insurers to study issues related to health care costs, quality, and utilization.
+My overarching goal is to use rich data and empirical methods to identify ways to improve both private and public health care sytems.